cinnData/PythonBootcamp/[PY-04] Python data containers.md

 ## Other data container types

-Python provides other built-in types of data containers, which are less relevent for this course.
+Python provides other built-in types of data containers, which are less relevant for this course.
 A **tuple** is like a list, but represented with parentheses instead of square brackets:

 ```
 In [22]: mytuple = ('Messi', 'Cristiano', 'Neymar', 'Coutinho')